feathersjs-ecosystem/feathers-elasticsearch/README.md

 The following options can be passed when creating a new Elasticsearch service:

 - `Model` (**required**) - The Elasticsearch client instance.
 - `elasticsearch` (**required**) - Configuration object for elasticsearch requests.
 The required properties are `index` and `type`.
-Apart from that you can specify anything that can be passed to all requests going to Elasticsearch.
+Apart from that you can specify anything that should be passed to **all** requests going to Elasticsearch.
 Another recognised property is [`refresh`](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/near-real-time.html#refresh-api) which is set to `false` by default.
 Anything else use at your own risk.
+- `paginate` [optional] - A pagination object containing a `default` and `max` page size (see the [Pagination documentation](https://docs.feathersjs.com/api/databases/common.html#pagination)).
+- `esVersion` (default: '2.4') [optional] - A string indicating which version of Elasticsearch the service is supposed to be talking to.
+Based on this setting the service will choose compatible API.
+If you plan on using Elasticsearch 6.0+ features (e.g. join fields) it's quite important to have it set, as there were breaking changes in Elasticsearch 6.0.
 - `id` (default: '_id') [optional] - The id property of your documents in this service.
+- `parent` (default: '_parent') [optional] - The parent property, which is used to pass document's parent id.
+- `routing` (default: '_routing') [optional] - The routing property, which is used to pass document's routing parameter.
+- `join` (default: undefined) [optional] - Elasticsearch 6.0+ specific.
+The name of the [join field](https://www.elastic.co/guide/en/elasticsearch/reference/6.0/parent-join.html) defined in the mapping type used by the service.
+It is required for parent-child relationship features (e.g. setting a parent, `$child` and `$parent` queries) to work.
 - `meta` (default: '_meta') [optional] - The meta property of your documents in this service.
-The meta field is an object containing elasticsearch specific information, e.g. _score, _type, _index, and so forth.
+The meta field is an object containing elasticsearch specific information, e.g. `_score`, `_type`, `_index`, `_parent`, `_routing` and so forth.
+It will be stripped off from the documents passed to the service.
-- `paginate` [optional] - A pagination object containing a `default` and `max` page size (see the [Pagination documentation](https://docs.feathersjs.com/api/databases/common.html#pagination)).

 ## Complete Example